 - What do you want to completely eliminate?

-Getting early input ensures that you aren’t burning yourself out and can maintain energy for strategic decision-making when the time comes.
+Getting early input ensures that you aren’t burning yourself out and can maintain energy for strategic workforce planning decision-making when the time comes.

 DON’T: Make Decisions by Committee

 While it’s crucial to get input, it’s even more important to ensure that you are driving recommendations to your finance team and beyond.
 You can use the Darci Method to provide role clarity to employees and business leaders from whom you will solicit for information and opinions.

 Consider who would best play each of these roles:

 - A: Accountable for decision